Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Summary and conclusions

 \section{Summary and conclusions}

 We used a novel method that combines high-resolution small-scale hydrodynamical simulations with a large-scale semi-numerical grid, to explore the impact of non-linear small-scale structure formation (clumping) on the large-scale 21-cm power spectrum.
 With this method, we covered the range of scales from sub-Mpc up to Gpc.
-At one end, the clumping effect is dominated by scales with a radius (half-wavelength) of $\sim 50$~kpc, corresponding to a halo mass scale (i.e., the total mass contained within such an initial comoving radius) of $2\times 10^7 M_{\odot}$.
+At one end, the WDM-like model shows that the median scale for the clumping effect is a radius (half-wavelength) of $\sim 60$~kpc, corresponding to a halo mass scale (i.e., the total mass contained within such an initial comoving radius) of $3\times 10^7 M_{\odot}$.
 At the other end, we used a grid of 1.536~Gpc on a side to predict the 21-cm power spectrum over the wavenumber range of $0.01-1$~Mpc$^{-1}$.
 Our convergence study suggests that our largest grid captures the power spectrum with a sample variance error that is below 5\% at $k> 0.04$~Mpc$^{-1}$, and below 20\% at $k> 0.015$~Mpc$^{-1}$.

 We considered the Dark Ages and early Cosmic Dawn ($z=20 - 40$), and included contributions to the power spectrum from fluctuations in the gas density, temperature, and velocity.
 We left for future work the contribution from Lyman-$\alpha$ fluctuations (which would be expected in our Moderate Coupling case).
 As the clumping effect arises from small-scale density fluctuations, it offers a unique opportunity to probe the standard CDM model in a new regime and thus potentially investigate the properties of dark matter.
 To this end, we studied standard cold dark matter as well as a warm dark matter -- like model with a Gaussian cutoff above $k_{\rm{cut}} = 100 \, h \,\rm{Mpc}^{-1}$.
+We note that we study the direct effect of clumping, which arises from the non-linear, filamentary cosmic web; there is a separate indirect effect from Lyman-$\alpha$ coupling, which depends on star formation in the first galaxies, and has been suggested as a way to constrain small-scale matter clumping \citep{2020PhRvD.101f3526M}, though this is limited by large uncertainties in the astrophysics of star formation and stellar feedback.